casper-network/ceps/text/0022-gas-spot-market.md

 1. Execute session code as usual, but subject to the available tokens in both the originating account purse and the provided purse.

-#### Charges & refunds
+#### Charges

 (validator-side, execution)

-1. Charge the provided purse first.

-    a.
-If no unused reserved gas and sufficient tokens, charge willingness to pay times gas reservation to the provided purse.
+1. Charge the provided purse first, charging willingness to pay times gas reservation to the provided purse
-    b.
-If unused reserved gas and sufficient tokens, charge willingness to pay times used gas, plus willingness to pay times unused gas times refund parameter.

 2. If the provided purse has insufficient tokens, charge overflow to the originating account purse according to the rule in 1.

 ## Drawbacks